 IP address category and tags: Select the IP tag to view the list of IP tags found in this activity.
 You can then filter by all activities matching this tag.

-The fields in the Activity drawer provide contextual links to additional activities and drill downs you may want to perform from the drawer directly.
-For example, if you move your cursor next to the IP address category, you can use theadd to filter icon to add the IP address immediately to the filter of the current page.
+The fields in the Activity drawer provide contextual links to additional activities and drill-downs you may want to perform from the drawer directly.
+For example, if you move your cursor next to the IP address category, you can use the add to filter icon to immediately add the IP address to the current page's filter.
 You can also use the settings cog icon that pops up to arrive directly at the settings page necessary to modify the configuration of one of the fields, such as User groups.